-7.8 If there are two or more players each holding the greatest value of credits at the end of the final session, those players shall engage in a play-off to determine the winner of the tournament.
-If the conditions of entry to the tournament provide for a runner-up, and the play-off to determine the winner does not establish the runner-up (being the player in the play-off who at its end holds the greatest value of credits after the winner), there shall be a further play-off to establish the runner-up.
+7.7 If there are two or more Players each holding the greatest value of credits at the end of the final Session, those Players shall engage in a Play-off to determine the winner of the tournament.
+If the conditions of entry to the tournament provide for a runner-up, and the Play-off to determine the winner does not establish the runner-up (being the player in the Play-off who at its end holds the greatest value of credits after the winner), there shall be a further Play-off to establish the runner-up.

-7.9 All placings after that of runner-up which are provided for in the conditions of entry to the tournament shall then be determined in accordance with the value of the credits held by the respective players at the end of:
+7.8 All placings after that of runner-up which are provided for in the conditions of entry to the tournament shall then be determined in accordance with the value of the credits held by the respective Players at the end of:

-firstly, the play-off (if any) to establish the runner-up;
+firstly, the Play-off (if any) to establish the runner-up;

-secondly, the play-off (if any) to determine the winner of the tournament, should this prove necessary; and
+secondly, the Play-off (if any) to determine the winner of the tournament, should this prove necessary; and

-finally, the final session of ordinary play, should this prove necessary.
+finally, the final Session of ordinary play, should this prove necessary.

-7.10 Where two or more players are eligible pursuant to the rules for a particular prize, by virtue of them holding the same number of credits, they shall be entitled to share equally in that prize combined with:
+7.9 Where two or more Players are eligible pursuant to the rules for a particular prize, by virtue of them holding the same number of credits, they shall be entitled to share equally in that prize combined with:

-where two players are so eligible, the subsequent prize (if any);
+where two Players are so eligible, the subsequent prize (if any);

-where three players are so eligible, the two subsequent prizes (if any),
+where three Players are so eligible, the two subsequent prizes (if any),

 and so on.
 This rule shall not apply to the winner of the tournament or the